 This is one of the hardest things to do, however, it is always a good idea to try and incorporate your shorter tickets (the ones you choose at the start of the game) into your longest ticket.
 For instance, if your longest route goes left to right, roughly in the middle of the board, then try to pick tickets that are along that route (or can be incorporated with some ease).

 This, when you think about it, makes complete sense.
 Having to go from Edinburgh to Madrid, when you primary ticket is from Paris to Smolensk, is poor train management.
 If your trains can all line up in a single route, then you can go for longest route as well, and that is two birds with one stone.

 Also, tickets are worth so many points that it is worth trying to go for as many as possible straight out of the gate.
 Don’t pick ones that make you go too far out of your way, but two of the three you get given to choose from is a good number.
 Three, if they all line up, is even better.
 You get the idea.

-Don’t pick up tickets if the game is about to end –
+The final Ticket to Ride strategy tip – don’t pick up tickets if the game is about to end –

 Unless you are really into gambling, picking up tickets on the last, or last-but-one, turn is a really dumb strategy unless you want to go out with a bang.
 Yes, it is possible that you will get a route you have already completed, but unless you have still a load of stockpiled engines then it is simply not a risk worth taking.
 Remember, if you don’t complete a ticket then you get that many negative points at the end of the game, so gambling is not always a good idea.

 With strategies, especially with these core games, there are so many options that everyone has their own rules they like to work to.
-Each gaming group has its own dynamic, and that means each group has a their own strategies that work or don’t work.
+Each gaming group has its own dynamic, and that means each group has their own strategies that work or don’t work.
 If you have Ticket to Ride strategy tips, please let me know them in the comments below.
 I would love to hear what you do.